markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x06 - WHAT GOES UP

+A diplomatic outreach to the Sabra-Fenrir does not go as planned, but at least not like the first time.

+The USC sends ships on multiple diplomatic missions: one to Orca Pride, one to Ganymede Pride, and another to the Kzinti.

+Elections start among the hundreds of candidates for the Triumvirates.
+The two favored candidates take the lead as expected but a third dark horse candidate surprises everyone.

+### EPISODE 02x05 - BETTER LATE THAN NEVER

+The USS Celestia discovers some kind of anomoly on a trip to the Sabra-Fenrir throne world, raising fears of new Souldra activity.

+With the Silurian threat delayed if not ended, Captain Cade makes a push for focusing on the Keptra Empire instead of only the formed Drago-Kadzai worlds.

+The Duke and Duchess hold their one year anniversary party on the Sabra-Fenrir throne world.

 ### EPISODE 02x04 - LEFT UNCHECKED

 The Silurians have now virtually exterminated almost thirty worlds and it seems they have begun a full scale invasion of the former Drago-Kadzai worlds.USC intelligence believes the invasion consists of the bulk of the Silurian fleet.